 Downtown Los Angeles may not have snow but it comes alive during the holidays.
-We went down there the other night to see the Los Angeles Philharmonic and La Chapelle de Quebec perform “Handel’s Messiah” at the Disney Concert Hall.
+I attended a performance of the Los Angeles Philharmonic and La Chapelle de Quebec’s“Handel’s Messiah” at the Disney Concert Hall.
 What a treat!
 It was an amazing performance and a stellar evening.

-When we go to the Music Center or Disney Concert Hall we take the subway because it drops us off a block away.
-That night we exited out of the wrong end of the subway station.
-We can never remember which end is which.
-It meant we had to walk a couple blocks farther but it took us through Grand Park, which was sparkling with holiday lights.
-I couldn’t resist taking a few shots as we walked to the concert.
+When I go to the Music Center or Disney Concert Hall, I often take the LA Metro because the Civic Center stop is a block away.
+That night, my partner and I accidentally took the wrong exit out of the subway station.
+We were glad we did because but it took us to Grand Park, which was sparkling with holiday lights.
+I couldn’t resist taking a few shots as we walked to the concert hall.

-My daughter works at an investment firm and her CEO gave her the tickets because he couldn’t attend that evening.
-She, in turn, messengered them to us.
-Our seats were in the center of the orchestra section where members of the Founder’s Circle sit.
-It was a posh crowd and I was secretly wishing I’d went shopping at Rodeo Drive before I arrived.
+My daughter was given premium tickets to the concert at work but couldn’t attend so she sent them to us.
+They were orchestra seats smack in the center where many members of the Founder’s Circle sit.
+It was a posh crowd and I was secretly wishing I’d gone shopping at Rodeo Drive before I arrived.
 In my dreams, of course.